ippontech/iroco2/docs/deployment/guide.md

 ## Context

+IroCO2 has been designed to be a SaaS at first and deployed in Ippon AWS account without possibility to self-host it.
+The Terraform currently present in the repositories is the one we used to maintain the SaaS deployment.

 IroCO2 is currently designed to be deployed on AWS with Terraform.
 The typical deployment is described in the following document.